Skip to content

 Usage

-To support this use case, a custom Maven goal vcfa-all-apps:pull is used.
-The following command pulls the content defined in the Content Descriptor file to the current project from a specified server and expands its content in the local filesystem by overriding any local content.
+To pull content from a remote server, use the vcfa-all-apps:pull custom Maven goal.
+The following command pulls the content defined in the Content Descriptor file to the current project from a specified server and expands its content on the local filesystem by overriding any local content.

 mvn vcfa-all-apps:pull -Ptarget-env